Control on the Manifolds of Mappings with a View to the Deep Learning: Introduction and problem setting

-In this contribution we concentrate on finding the classes of control systems, which are able to guarantee approximation of the classifying functions at each rate.
-It requires studying problems of ensemble controllability of the control systems and the action of generated flows on the manifold of mappings.
-We formulate sufficient criteria (Theorem \ref{thm_grodif}, Corollary \ref{thm_maps}) of ensemble controllability and provide examples of the nonlinear control systems which demonstrate approximate controllability property in the group of diffeomorphisms of $\mathbb{R}^n$ (Theorem \ref{thm_GH} ), of a torus $\mathbb{T}^n$ (Theorem \ref{thm_Td} ) and of the $2$-dimensional sphere $\mathbb{S}$ (Theorems \ref{thm_SDiff} and \ref{thm_Diff}).
+In the contribution we concentrate on finding the classes of control systems, which are able to guarantee approximation of the classifying functions at each rate.
+It amounts to studying the problems of ensemble controllability of the control systems and the action of the flows, generated by the control systems, on the manifold of mappings.
+We formulate the sufficient criteria (Theorem \ref{thm_grodif}, Corollary \ref{thm_maps}) of ensemble controllability and provide examples of the nonlinear control systems which demonstrate approximate controllability property in the group of diffeomorphisms of $\mathbb{R}^n$ (Theorem~\ref{thm_GH}), of a torus $\mathbb{T}^n$ (Theorem~\ref{thm_Td} ) and of the $2$-dimensional sphere $\mathbb{S}$ (Theo\-rems \ref{thm_SDiff} and \ref{thm_Diff}).